 in battle with the Bismarck.

 On 18th May, British spies in Norway observed the huge new German battleship Bismarck heading out to sea accompanied by a heavy cruiser, Prinz Eugen, and reported the news to London.
 This caused great anxiety at the Admiralty.
 A ship with the firing capacity of Bismarck would cause havoc in the Atlantic amongst allied convoys and endanger supply ships that were already suffering heavily from U-boat attacks.
 She had to be intercepted and stopped at all costs.
 Prince of Wales had by now followed HMS Hood up to Scapa Flow and her captain, John Leach, no doubt sensing that something was about to happen and not wanting to miss out, declared to his commanding officer aboard Hood, Admiral Tovey, that his ship was ready to take her place in the Home Fleet as a fighting ship, despite ongoing problems with the two gun turrets.
 On 21st May, Tovey received confirmation that the German ships were on the move.
 Prince of Wales was ordered to sea with all haste, accompanying Hood to seek out the German ships.
-The two gun turrets were still not functioning properly, and the civilian technicians were still on board!
+The two gun turrets were still not functioning properly, and the civilian technicians were still on board.

-Bismarck and Prinz Eugen were heading for the Denmark Strait, that separates Greenland from Iceland, and aiming to reach the open waters of the Atlantic to wreak havoc amongst British convoys.
+Bismarck and Prinz Eugen were heading for the Denmark Strait, which separates Greenland from Iceland, and aiming to reach the open waters of the Atlantic to wreak havoc amongst British convoys.
 At midnight on 22nd May, the British ships were ordered to set course to intercept, Hood leading the way with Prince of Wales slightly to stern and to starboard.
 For two whole days they cruised at full steam in a north-westerly direction.

 HMS Hood photographed on 23rd May 1941 from the deck of HMS